Charles Gurassa

-Charles Mark Gurassa (born February 1956) is a British businessman and chair of the Guardian Media Group.
+Charles Mark Gurassa (born 15 February 1956) is a British businessman and chair of the Guardian Media Group.
 He is a former chairman of the television station, Channel 4, and succeeded Lord Burns in January 2016.

+Gurassa graduated from the University of York with a bachelor's degree in economics and earned an MBA from the International Management Centre in Buckingham.
+He began his career in 1978 as a trainee in Thomas Cook and progressed to become the general manager of retail by the time he left the company in 1989.
+During the following decade, he worked at British Airways, leading the sales team and as a director of passenger and cargo businesses.

-Gurassa was CEO of Thomson Travel Group PLC from December 1999 to May 2003.
+Gurassa was CEO of Thomson Travel Group from December 1999 to May 2003.
 He served as a non-executive director of Merlin Entertainment until November 2019 when he stepped down as part of an acquisition.
 He was an independent non-executive director of easyJet from 2011-2020.

 In July 2020, Oxfam announced that they had elected him to succeed Caroline Thomson as its chair in October 2020.

+Gurassa has previously chaired the boards of Virgin Mobile and Lovefilm and was a board member of the National Trust and Whitbread.
+As of 2022, he is on the board of British Airways and is chairman of the Migration Museum in London and the tour operator Great Rail Journeys.